Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-jenkins.md

 ### Customize Jenkins

-In the Customize Jenkins select "install suggested plugins" which will start installation process directly and press `continue`.
+In the Customize Jenkins select `install suggested plugins` which will start installation process directly and click on `continue`.
 ![image](/pictures/costumize.png)

 ### Create Admin User

 Add the required credentials, click on `save` and continue as admin.

-The "Instance configuration" page will be displayed which will ask to confirm the preferred URL for Jenkins instance, click on `save` and `finish`.
+The `Instance configuration` page will be displayed which will ask to confirm the preferred URL for Jenkins instance, click on `save` and `finish`.
 ![image](/pictures/info.png)

 ### Installation Starts
+Once the process is over click on `Reboot` which will restart the Jenkins.
 ![image](/pictures/started.png)

-Once the process is over click on `Reboot` which will restart the Jenkins.
 Now the Jenkins is running Successfully, now typing the below command become the Jenkins user:

     sudo su - jenkins